« Really? You’re a feminist and you like hip hop? How can that be? » You have no idea how many times I’ve heard that sentence!

 But very soon, I was told that hip hop and feminism were incompatible and I had to pick a side.
 If I wanted to be seen as a qualified feminist, I had to rip into hip hop.
 And if I still listened to it alone in my room, like the dirty little secret of an occult accomplice to patriarchy, I was urged to burn all my records, sell my CDs on Amazon and trash my iTunes library to replace them with appropriate music.
 The Spice Girls, Beyonce or Patti Smith would do the trick.

 Whereas hip hop lovers never reproached me for being a feminist, #people go on and on about how a good self-respecting feminist can’t live with this contradiction.
-I began to wonder where this schizophrenic passion came from, which American director Ava DuVernay summarizes very well: “To be a woman who loves hip hop at times is to be in love with your abuser.
+I began to wonder where this schizophrenic passion came from, which American director Ava DuVernay summarizes in one tweet: “To be a woman who loves hip hop at times is to be in love with your abuser.
 Because the music was and is that.
 And yet the culture is ours.”

-Could it be that I have an irrepressible and unconscious desire to have a penis?
-Pure madness?
-Internalized oppression?
-And, most of all, why would girls who listened to John Lennon, watched Roman Polanski movies and read Charles Bukowski be better feminists than me?
+Could it be an irrepressible and unconscious desire to have a penis?
+Denial?
+Internalized sexism?
+And, most of all, why would girls who grew up listening to John Lennon, watching Roman Polanski movies and reading Charles Bukowski be better feminists than me?

-Let’s be honest, hip hop is a male-dominated, sexist and homophobic industry.
-I don’t want to be in denial and pretend that everything is fine.
+Let’s be honest, hip hop is a male-dominated, sexist and LGBTphobic industry.
+I’m not trying to pretend that everything is fine.
 Bewteen 22 % and 37 % of rap lyrics are misogynistic and 67 % sexually objectify women.

-In France, Booba is regularly collard for his rhymes: “I got what I need to silicon you if you don’t age well / Gangster and gentleman, I’m right on the mark / I hurt you but I make you come if you see what I mean.”
+In France, Booba is regularly criticized for his rhymes: “I got what I need to silicon you if you don’t age well / Gangster and gentleman, I’m right on the mark / I hurt you but I make you come if you see what I mean.”

 Moreover, not all hip hop is misogynistic.
 Some male artists, such as Young Thug, Drake, Kendrick Lamar, Shad, Talib Kweli, Lupe Fiasco or Common in the US, Médine, D’ de Kabal, Oxmo Puccico, Gaël Faye, Hyacinthe, Ismaël Métis or Georgio in France, offer other perspectives and gender performances, that break with the common stereotypes of male hegemony.

-And some women convey an openly feminist and empowering message: Queen Latifah with her international feminist anthem U.N.I.T.Y, Missy Elliott, EVE, Angel Haze, Lauryn Hill, Amber Rose, Cardi B, Nicki Minaj, Princess Nokia, MC Lyte, to name a few.
+In the US, some women convey an openly feminist and empowering message: Queen Latifah with her international anthem U.N.I.T.Y, Missy Elliott, EVE, Angel Haze, Lauryn Hill, Amber Rose, Cardi B, Nicki Minaj, Princess Nokia, MC Lyte, to name a few.

-Because if you ever dig into popular music, there’s no reason to uncork the champagne: Nick Cave’s and Johnny Cash’s Murder Ballads, who tell about the murders of women, Pink Floyd who wants to “beat to a pulp on a Saturday night”, Tom Jones who “felt the knife in (his) hand and she laughed no more”, and The Misfits who threaten “if you don’t shut your mouth you’re gonna feel the floor.”
+Because if you ever dig into popular music, there’s no reason to uncork the champagne: Nick Cave’s and Johnny Cash’s Murder Ballads, who talk about femicides, Pink Floyd who wants to “beat to a pulp on a Saturday night”, Tom Jones who “felt the knife in (his) hand and she laughed no more”, and The Misfits who threaten “if you don’t shut your mouth you’re gonna feel the floor.”

 I’m sorry but as a feminist, I identify more with the energy, words and language of Nicki Minaj, Casey, Ice Cube, Drake, Booba and PNL than with Benjamin Biolay or Maroon 5.
 As an activist, I feel empowered by this authentic music.
 Being a feminist is also about making choices.
-Choosing your fights, your music, and your contradictions.
-Things are not binary, black or white, bad or good.
+Choosing your fights, your music and your contradictions.

-Where else can we see women of all origins and morphologies talk about their own sexual pleasure, body-positivity, domestic violence, gender inequalities, politics, police brutality, racism, sexism, lesbophobia, Assisted Reproductive Technology and so on?
+As a feminist, I could also find in hip hop diversified role models and images of women.
+Where else can we see women of all origins, ages, social classes, religions, sexual orientations, gender identities and morphologies talk about their own sexual pleasure, body-positivity, domestic violence, gender inequalities, politics, police brutality, racism, sexism, LBTphobia or Assisted Reproductive Technology?